Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

-The costliest FIAs employ focused ion beams (FIB)---typically liquid metal ion sources, e.g.\ gallium ions---and heavy-ion microbeams (HIMs) that operate with a high degree of precision (2.5nm).
-In general, FIB and HIM attacks are extremely expensive (\$100,000+ USD) and require access to specialist laboratories and restricted testing equipment.
-Torrance and James~\cite{torrance2009state} (2009) described the application of FIBs to perform IC microsurgery on a DES ASIC, which enabled the read-out of encryption keys.
-In 2015, Li et al.~\cite{li2015heavy} presented a HIM attack against a CRT-RSA implementation on a SRAM-based FPGA.
-The FPGA was irradiated using 1 GeV of carbon ions, which triggered bit errors at a rate of 8 times per hour during RSA decryption operations.
-It is theorised that the recovery of a 1024-bit CRT-RSA private key is achievable after approximately 128 hours, but experimental results are not provided.
+The costliest FIAs employ focussed ion beams (FIB)---typically liquid metal ion sources, e.g.\ gallium ions---and heavy-ion microbeams (HIMs) that operate with extreme precision ($\sim$2.5nm).
+In the semiconductor industry, FIB workstations permit the manipulation of IC silicon substrates \emph{in situ}, potentially enabling hardware-level reworking (microsurgery) of security-critical components and the reading of hardware-fused keys.
+In 2009, Torrance and James~\cite{torrance2009state} used FIBs to perform IC microsurgery for reading encryption keys from an application-specific IC (ASIC) implementation of the DES cipher.
+In comparison, HIMs ionise IC semiconductor material with high-energy radiation to induce single-event upsets (SEUs) in digital logic systems.
+This was leveraged by Li et al.~\cite{li2015heavy} (2015) to trigger exploitable decryption faults in an RSA implementation on an SRAM FPGA.
+The FPGA was irradiated using 1 GeV of carbon ions that generated decryption bit errors at a rate of 8 times per hour.
+The authors theorise that 1024-bit private key recovery can be achieved after $\sim$128 hours, but experimental results were not given.
+FIB and HIM attacks impose substantial cost (\$100,000+ USD) and require access to specialised expertise and testing equipment.
+No such attacks have been publicly disclosed against mobile SoCs to date.